TwelveIterationMods/CraftingTweaks/README.md

 # CraftingTweaks
 Minecraft Mod.
-Allows you to rotate or clear the crafting matrix by the press of a button, in any crafting window.
+Allows you to rotate, balance or clear the crafting matrix by the press of a button, in any (supported) crafting window.